Jazz Festival postponed as virus reaches Louisiana capital

 The festival attracts about 400,000 people every year, according to its website.
 The music ranges from Cajun zydeco bands to gospel choirs to brass band jazz and takes place on numerous stages across the fairgrounds and race track where the festival is held.

-For most people, the new coronavirus causes only mild or moderate symptoms such as fever and cough.
-For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.

-The vast majority of people recover from the new virus.
-According to the World Health Organization, people with mild illness recover in about two weeks, while those with more severe illness may take three to six weeks to recover.

-The announcement comes as Louisiana reported its fourth death from the coronavirus Tuesday, as increased testing showed the virus had reached the state's capital city and the number of reported cases statewide neared 200.
+The announcement comes as Louisiana reported its fourth death from the coronavirus Tuesday, with increased testing showed the virus had reached the state's capital city and the number of reported cases statewide nearing 200.

 The latest victim, according to the state health department, was an 80-year-old man who lived at a New Orleans retirement home where at least a dozen people have tested positive for the virus that has proven more lethal for older people than other age groups.
 Gov. John Bel Edwards earlier said an 84-year-old resident of the retirement home in New Orleans became the third victim.
 Two other New Orleans residents also have died.